-Providers must make efforts to understand the special needs of members.
-Member challenges may include physical compromises as well as cognitive, behavioral, social, and financial issues.
-Multiple comorbidities, complex conditions, frailty, disability, end-of-life issues, end-stage renal disease, isolation, depression, and polypharmacy are among daily challenges facing some members.
+Providers must make efforts to understand members' special needs.
+Member challenges may include physical compromises as well as cognitive, behavioral, social or financial issues.
+Multiple comorbidities, complex conditions, frailty, disability, end-of-life issues, ESRD, isolation, depression and polypharmacy are among daily challenges facing some members.

-In recognition of those significant member needs, Humana incorporates all principles of either multi-disciplinary integration and person-centered care planning, coordination, and treatment into our care coordination program.
+In recognition of these significant member needs, Humana incorporates all principles of multidisciplinary integration and person-centered care planning, coordination, and treatment into our care coordination program.

 - Integrated care management is delivered within an ICT structure and holistically addresses the individual member. - The member and/or authorized caregivers are maintained at the model-of-care core, which ensures person-centered and supported self-care. - Each member is assigned a care coordinator who leads the member's ICT and links closely to the member's PCP.
-The coordinator's goal is to ensure that members get needed full-spectrum care that includes medical, behavioral health and long-term care services. - Based on claims history and analytics, Humana's predictive model determines appropriate risk and intervention levels before channeling the member to the required level of coordination. - A Health Risk Assessment (HRA) produces a clinically sound profile of the member's health status. - The Health Risk Assessment provides an overall risk score that, when combined with the predictive model score, is used to direct interventions targeted to impactful concerns.
-The member is encouraged to participate in all aspects of care management and coordination, including in the development of an individualized care plan. - The care coordinator and ICT ensure that the member receives any necessary assistance and accommodations, including those mandated by the ADA, to fully participate in care planning throughout the management process.
+The coordinator's goal is to ensure members receive needed full-spectrum care that includes medical, behavioral health and long-term care services. - Based on claims history and analytics, Humana's predictive model determines appropriate risk and intervention levels before channeling the member to the required level of coordination. - An HRA produces a clinically sound profile of the member's health status. - The HRA provides an overall risk score that, when combined with the predictive model score, is used to direct targeted interventions.
+The member is encouraged to participate in all aspects of care management and coordination, including the development of an ICP. - The care coordinator and ICT ensure the member receives any necessary assistance and accommodations, including those mandated by the ADA, to fully participate in care planning throughout the management process.

-The team also assures that the member receives clear information about:
+The team also ensures members receive clear information about:

-- Their health conditions and functional limitations - How family members and social supports can be involved (as the member chooses) in member care planning - Self-directed care options and assistance - Opportunities for educational and vocational activities - Available treatment options, supports and/or alternative courses of care
+- Their health conditions and functional limitations - How family members and social supports can be involved, as the member chooses, in member care planning - Self-directed care options and assistance - Opportunities for educational and vocational activities - Available treatment options, supports and/or alternative courses of care